 Are you stressed or anxious and have problems sleeping?
 Alan Tillotson considers schisandra to be an herb that balances the sympathetic and parasympathetic nervous systems.
 It calms chronic stress, relieves anxiety and helps to promote sleep.2

 Scientific studies have shown schisandra to have protective qualities for the liver.
 In one randomized, parallel, and placebo-controlled study, patients taking schisandra had significantly improved liver blood tests as well as significant improvements in fatty liver disease compared with those taking a placebo.
 The same study also showed significant improvements in antioxidant status and inflammatory markers.3

-Schisandra, when combined with rhodiola and eleuthero, has been shown to improve cognitive functions in women in reported feeling stressed for a long period of time.4
+Studies have shown that Schisandra, when you combine it with rhodiola and eleuthero, improves cognitive functions in women who reported feeling stressed for a long period of time.4

 Chinese medicine uses a combination of schisandra, ophiopogon, and ginseng to dramatically and positively effect heart health.
 According to Subhuti Dharmananda, Ph.D., Director, Institute for Traditional Medicine, “The formula is administered to patients who have suffered a serious illness, especially heart attack and congestive heart failure.”5

 How does one herb do so many different things?

 Well, we could explain its effects through its chemical constituents (schizandrol, schisanlactone).
 We could also explain it through different herbal actions (adaptogen, hepatoprotective, etc.).

 But there is another simpler and very unique property of schisandra berry that explains its widely varied uses.